-If you are an outstanding graduate with a passion for computing and are looking to teach, you could be awarded a £28,000 - that is £2,000 more than a bursary scholarship from BCS, The Chartered Institute for IT, while you train to teach and also offer you a range of benefits to help you in your teaching career.
+If you have a passion for computing and are looking to teach, you could be awarded a £28,000 scholarship - that is £2,000 more than a bursary.
+Scholarships are awarded by BCS, The Chartered Institute for IT, to support you whilst you train to teach and also offer you a range of benefits to help you in your teaching career.

 To be considered for a BCS scholarship you’ll need to have a minimum of a 2:2, or be likely to achieve a 2:2, preferably in computer science or maths.